Mean field theory of spin glasses

 \subsubsection{A method to compute the complexity}

 We presented the above picture as the result of a TAP computation that we did not describe explicitly.
-How can we compute the properties of the metastable states, for example the density of states $\Omega(f)$?
-For systems that present a structure of the free energy landscape similar to $p$-spin glasses, a general method to compute the complexity as a function of the free energy of the states without directly solving the TAP equations has been proposed in~\cite{Mo95}.
+How can we compute the properties of the metastable states, for example the density of states $\Omega(f)$, without solving explicitly the TAP equations?
+For systems that present a structure of the free energy landscape similar to $p$-spin glasses, a general method to compute the complexity as a function of the free energy of the states has been proposed in~\cite{Mo95}.
 The aim of this section is to present this method in some details.

-The main problem we have to face is that, unlike in a ferromagnet, the states cannot be classified according to a symmetry.
+The main problem we have to face is that, unlike in a ferromagnet, the states cannot be classified according to symmetry.
 In fact, the local magnetizations $m_i^\a$ are different and amorphous in each state.
-In principle, we should put an infinitesimal local magnetic field, {\it different for each spin}, in order to select a state.
-Moreover, the local magnetizations of the states depend on the couplings $J$, therefore we must put the small field {\it before} taking the average over the disorder, and the field should be correlated with the disorder.
-Therefore we cannot study the states by selecting them according to an external field, as we usually do in standard phase transitions.
+In principle, we should put an infinitesimal local magnetic field that is {\it different for each spin} in order to select a state.
+However, the local magnetizations of the states depend on the couplings $J$, so we must apply the small field {\it before} taking the average over the disorder and that field is itself correlated with the disorder.
+We therefore cannot study the states by selecting them according to an external field, as is usually done for standard phase transitions.